 ABP, based in Heerlen, Netherlands, sued Ace Securities, Deutsche Bank and four other bank affiliates in state court in Manhattan in September, saying it bought residential mortgage- backed securities while relying on allegedly false and misleading statements.

-ABP has sued other banks in the same court over similar allegations, including Credit Suisse Group AG, JPMorgan Chase & Co. and Goldman Sachs Group Inc. (GS)
+ABP has sued other banks in the same court over similar allegations, including Credit Suisse Group AG, JPMorgan Chase & Co. and Goldman Sachs Group Inc. (GS:US)

 Ace Securities, based in Charlotte, North Carolina, was formed by Deutsche Bank Securities Inc. to facilitate the sale of residential mortgage loans through securitizations, ABP said in the complaint.

 Oing dismissed Deutsche Bank, Deutsche Bank Home Lending LLC and DB Structured Products Inc. from the case, leaving Ace Securities, Deutsche Bank Securities and another Deutsche Bank affiliate as defendants.